 Project management tools, such as our very own Zenkit, work a treat for task management, too.
 Not only does it have similar features to a task management tool that will structure, update, and track your task activity, but for those looking to manage more complex activities and projects, it includes features to cater to them as well.
 Even if you don’t need the extra bells and whistles, using it purely for personal productivity works too.

 If you haven’t yet stepped to the digital task management side, then perhaps the following reasons could sway you.

 1. Important tasks won’t go amiss

-A step up from the traditional to-do list method, checklist tools featured in task management software allow you prioritize your tasks.
-Once a task is completed and crossed-off, it should then move to the bottom of the list, keeping the most important/urgent task on top.
+A step up from the traditional to-do list method, checklist tools featured in task management software allow you to prioritize your tasks.
+Once a task is completed and crossed off, it should then move to the bottom of the list, keeping the most important/urgent task on top.